flea89/golddigger/planning/rfc.md

 ## Database

 I don't have lot of experience having to run the same service on multiple Paas.
-Having something like Postgres seems like the most obvious solution, given most paas seem to support it.

-- Isn't much more expensive that other solutions like datastore on gcp?
+Postgres seems like the a plausible solution, given most paas seem to support it.
+But I wonder if it is much more expensive that other non-sql solutions.

+Another option is Mongo DB. .
+Firestore now supports (a subset of) mongodb APIs, and aws has documentdb.
+Pricing for those is in general quite cheap, so that's great.
+I'm not sureFirestore/documentdb would support an ORM like prisma (the partial support of mongo APIs might break things?)
+An alternative could be MongoDb Atlas.
+This needs lots of thinking, a small techspike and it's own design doc.

 ## Logging

 Something like Sentry could be a good solution and easy to integrate

 ## Async tasks

+!Probably non needed for MVP, just added to start thinking about it.

 A Redis Queue on a dockerize worker can be deployed anywhere.